 The therapeutic process

-Psychedelic-assisted therapy typically involves ‘talk-therapy’ alongside the ingestion of a classical psychedelic such as psilocybin, LSD, or ayahuasca.
+Psychedelic-assisted therapies typically involves ‘talk-therapy’ alongside the ingestion of a classical psychedelic such as psilocybin, LSD, or ayahuasca.
 Researchers and clinicians often describe three distinct therapy phases:

 The non-psychedelic elements of this approach are essential for both effectiveness and safety.